wavefrontHQ/docs/pages/doc/proxies_histograms.md

 </tr>
 <tr>
 <td>histogramAccumulatorResolveInterval</td>
 <td>Interval in milliseconds to write back accumulation changes from memory cache to disk.
 Only applicable when memory cache is enabled.
-Increasing this setting reduces storage IO pressure but may increase heap memory use.
+Increasing this setting reduces storage IO pressure but might increase heap memory use.
 Default: 100.</td>
 <td>Positive integer.</td>
 </tr>
 <tr>